GrandadEvans/autocomplete-with-weather/readme.md

 ## Usage

 ### Bower
-`bower install --save weatherAutocomplete` will install the package via bower.
+`bower install --save autocomplete-with-weather` will install the package via bower.
 The main files are provided offering the default js and css files by default although you can always override this in the usual way.

 ### Git
-You can clone the repository locally with `git clone git@github.com:GrandadEvans/weatherAutocomplete.git`
+You can clone the repository locally with `git clone git@github.com:GrandadEvans/autocomplete-with-weather.git`

 ### How to use it
 		initialiseAutocompleteWithWeather({